-Read them carefully, understand and practise before you prepare them.
+Read them carefully, understand and practice before you prepare them.

 1. How will you define goodwill and how has it been accounted for?

-Goodwill happens to be an intangible asset which is defined as an excess value of the price of purchase over market value in any business that has been acquired.
+Goodwill happens to an intangible asset which defines as an excess value of the price of purchase over market value in any business that has acquired.

-An example can be used to explain this.
-If Walmart has been sold for over a 100 billion dollars with PP&E book with value of over 50 billion, an equity which is of 30 billion and another debt of 10 billion.
+An example can use to explain this.
+If Walmart has been sold for over 100 billion dollars with PP&E book with a value of over 50 billion, equity is of 30 billion and another debt of 10 billion.

-The goodwill is then paid for at Walmart and it would be of 30 billion- the whole sale price minus the value of the book which is of 70 billion.
+The goodwill then paid for at Walmart and it would be of 30 billion- the wholesale price minus the value of the book which is 70 billion.

 2. What do you understand by the term deferred tax? what does it serve as?

-When we speak of deferred or its tax asset, we mean a company which pays more taxes to IRS more than they really own.
+When we speak of deferred or its tax asset, we mean a company that pays more taxes to IRS more than they own.

-The reason why it is an asset is because it may be used to offer all future tax expenses in the time ahead.
+The reason why it is an asset is that it may use to offer all future tax expenses in the time ahead.

 Deferred tax assets have also resulted in differences in terms of revenue recognition, recognition of expenses and all losses of net operating.